nengberg/ScreenshotSaaS/README.md

     POST /api/batches
     GET  /api/screenshots

-If you use the default settings it will be accessible through via `http://localhost:5000`.
+If you use the default settings it will be accessible at `http://localhost:5000`.
 You can see example requests in the Postman collection `Screenshot SaaS.postman_collection.json` in the repository.

 `/api/batches` accepts a json body